Lake Toba Indonesia is the largest in Southeast Asia located in North Sumatra surrounded by pine forests and famous legend stories in Indonesia.

 Lake Toba Accommodations

-Many accommodations and facilities are available such as Hotel, Resort, Chalet or Guest House as Batak home, mini golf, horseback riding, lodging in the forest, a gazebo, and many others.
+Many accommodations and facilities are available such as Hotel, Resort, Chalet or Guest House as Batak home, mini golf, lodging in the forest, a gazebo, and many others.